microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

  Kubernetes and OpenShift are *declarative* systems.
 You program how to run and manage objects in OpenShift using a command line tool like oc. yaml files are used to declare how to build and manage objects through the Kubernetes API Server.

-In the activity for this module and others in the workshop you will often complete exercises by *executing* yaml files using a command like
+In the activity for this module and others in the workshop you will often complete exercises by *executing* `yaml` files using a command similar to this format:

 `oc apply -f <file>.yaml`

-Inside each yaml file is declarations of objects to deploy or commands to execute.
+Inside each `yaml` file is declarations of objects to deploy or commands to execute.

-Proceed to the Activity to learn these deployment steps.
+Proceed to the **Activity** below to learn these deployment steps.

 <p style="border-bottom: 1px solid lightgrey;"></p>